toplap/awesome-livecoding/README.md

 * [Awesome Audio visualization](https://github.com/willianjusten/awesome-audio-visualization), a curated list about Audio Visualization
 * [Awesome Music](https://github.com/ciconia/awesome-music), a categorized collection of awesome music libraries, tools, frameworks and software.
 * [Awesome Live Coding Music](https://github.com/pjagielski/awesome-live-coding-music), a curated list of awesome Music Live Coding Music environments, libraries and talks

+## Acknowledgement

+This has been brought to you by [these contributors](https://github.com/lvm/awesome-livecoding/graphs/contributors).

 ## License